MileHacker Logo

 Application and Documentation

-The application process typically calls for submitting a completed application form, your passport, a recent photograph, and various supporting documents.
-You apply at of Chinese origin Embassy or Consulate in your home country.
+The application process typically calls for submitting a completed application form, your passport, a recent photograph, and various additional documents.
+You apply at of Chinese origin Embassy or Consulate in your home country country.
 Some regions present services through a Chinese person Visa Application Service Center.
-Online application systems may also be available in certain locations.
+Digital application systems may also be available in certain locations.
 Start your visa application well in advance of your planned travel dates.
 Consider services like IVisa or VisaHQ for assistance.

 Required Documents